ganeti/ganeti/doc/devnotes.rst

 This script, in the source code as ``daemons/daemon-util.in``, is used to start/stop Ganeti and do a few other things related to system daemons.
-Is is recommended to use ``daemon-util`` also from the system's init scripts.
+It is recommended to use ``daemon-util`` also from the system's init scripts.
 That way the code starting and stopping daemons is shared and future changes have to be made in only one place.